leechseed/_setsunadev/_DIRECTORY OF DIR/_wicked_figures_dir/_wicked_figures_template_docs/_wicked_figures_process_order.md

 6. rename each .md file properly
 7. From that summary, extract propositions and models

-   1. Provide a comprehensive and detailed overview of the data below using the wicked_model_template. just provide the document. do not clutter with your conversational replies.
+   1. Provide a comprehensive and detailed overview of the data below using the **wicked_model_template**. just provide the document. do not clutter with your conversational replies.

 8. Add YAML data
    1.